 Chief Jayne resigned in 1962 to move on to a new position in Northern Virginia.
 His successor as Fire Chief/Marshal was a man named Alvin Robertson.
 Chief Robertson presided over the Williamsburg Fire Department with few major changes until his resignation in 1979.
 The man appointed in his stead, James Robert Bailey Jr., held the position of Fire Marshal until his medical retirement in 1990.

 In March of 1991, City Manager Jackson Tuttle appointed T.K.
 Weiler to the position of Fire Chief.
 Chief Weiler served as a member of the City of Williamsburg's Fire Department from May of 1967 to July of 2009.
 Chief William "Pat" Dent was then appointed to the position of Fire Chief until his retirement in June of 2019.
 Deputy Chief Larry Snyder joined the department in 2014 and served as the Interim Fire Chief from July through October 2019.
 David R. Eagle began serving as the Fire Chief of the Williamsburg Fire Department in October 2019 until his resignation in March 2022.
-Currently, Deputy Chief Larry Snyder is the Interim Fire Chief.
+Deputy Chief Larry Snyder served as the Interim Fire Chief until his promotion to Fire Chief in November 2022.

 Location of Department & Fire Station